Fjorge0/textfuck/README.md

 ## Configuration
 This is a WYSIWYG editor.
 What you see when you launch is the editor you get.

-Because of this, a dark background is encouraged for the best experience.

 ## Features
 - Text editing
 - Writing to disk